I don’t deserve good things. I’m a piece of crap- I do crappy things to other people, I think crappy things. I don’t deserve anything more than crap.

 From this place I find it so hard to do anything that doesn’t confirm this view of myself and mostly everyone else’s view of me.
 At least this way there are no surprises for them or me.
 There’s a weird stability and security in choosing to swim through a river of crap rather than stand up, put some shoes on and find a nice dry sensible path to walk on.
 At least I know intimately what crap looks, feels and smells like.
 I’ve forgotten what a path is like, why it is worth choosing to walk there rather than swim down here.
 And so I have to ask you.
 Please show me, please remind me because deep down I kind of sense that the path is the way to go.
 I just have no idea how to get myself from down here to up there.

 And what will get me walking, or even considering the path?
-As pathetic as it sounds, anything that makes me leaving homefeel better about myself, that lifts this weight of hopelessness of uselessness off my chest.
+As pathetic as it sounds, anything that makes me feel better about myself, that lifts this weight of hopelessness of uselessness off my chest.
 I can’t climb out the river of crap when I’m weighed down.
 It’s more than I can possibly manage.

 But how do you begin to show me that there is something other than crap within me, that I’m not a lost shitty cause?
 Simply, see the good stuff, and help me to see that too.
 Take off your crap-tinted spectacles that cause you to only see the bad stuff and cause me to only see it too.